zhiming99/rpc-frmwrk/README.md

 ---
 [`Thu Sep 02 2021 02:54:14 PM Beiging`]
 1. Canceled the CBuffer-to-VARIANT change, to keep code clean.
-2. Start the JavaScript support right away.
+2. Start Json support right away.
+Json support is to use the text in Json format as the input/output parameters.

 [`Tue Aug 31 2021 13:32:00 AM Beijing`]
 1. Python support is now officially released. **Congratulations!**